mikenath223/Doctors-Appointments-Backend/README.md

 ### 5. Directory Structure

-- You can start all functions simultaneously using the following command:
+- This is the directory structure for the booking backend application:

 ```sh
 bookings-backend/